Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/react/react-in-depth/index.md

 -   Two a
 -   There are certain attributes we want to appear in the DOM for these tags as well:
 -   Each li has a class (or className in React)
--   Both a ele's have href attributes
+-   Both a ele’s have href attributes
 -   Also keep in mind the parent child relationships happening between the tags.
 -   ul is the parent of both li
 -   Each li has an a element as a child